csariyildiz/csariyildiz.github.io/_posts/2023-07-10-powershell-remoting-with-winrm.md

     ListeningOn = 127.0.0.1, 172.16.1.193, ::1
 ```

+* The "Address" setting specifies that the WinRM listener is bound to all available IP addresses, represented by the asterisk ().
+This means that the listener accepts inbound connections from any IP address, including multiple NICs (Network Interface Cards) if present.

+* The "ListeningOn" field displays the IP addresses on which the WinRM listener is actively listening for incoming connections.
+In this example, the listener is listening on three IP addresses: 127.0.0.1 (localhost), 172.16.1.193 (an IPv4 address), and ::1 (IPv6 localhost address).

+* The "Transport" is set to HTTP, indicating that the WinRM listener is currently configured to use the HTTP protocol.
+This means that communication with the WinRM service occurs over unencrypted HTTP connections, which might not be suitable for sensitive data transmission.

+* The "Port" is set to 5985, which is the default port for HTTP-based WinRM communication.
+It specifies the port number on which the WinRM service listens for incoming HTTP connections.

+* The "Hostname" field is empty, indicating that the WinRM listener is not bound to a specific hostname.
+In this configuration, it listens on all available hostnames.

+* The "Enabled" setting is set to true, indicating that the WinRM listener is active and ready to accept incoming connections.

+* The "URLPrefix" specifies the URL prefix used for WinRM connections, and it is set to "wsman," which is the default prefix for WinRM communication.

+* The "CertificateThumbprint" field is empty, indicating that no specific certificate thumbprint is associated with the listener.
+When using HTTPS (secure communication), this field would contain the thumbprint of the SSL certificate used for encryption.

 * We see currently listening ip addresses. (multiple NIC's.)
 We can configure listener ip address.
 * It is HTTP only.
 Listens any address ip address inbound.
 * It can be very granular and very secured. (only from certain addresses, over certain protocols, using cetain authentication mechanisms.)

+The current WinRM listener configuration reveals that it is listening on all available IP addresses and is configured to use the HTTP protocol.
+This setup allows inbound connections from any IP address, which may not always be the most secure option, especially when dealing with sensitive data or in production environments.

+WinRM listeners can be customized to be more granular and secure by configuring them to accept connections from specific IP addresses or subnets, limiting the allowed protocols (e.g., HTTPS only), and enforcing specific authentication mechanisms (e.g., Kerberos, HTTPS with certificates).
+Such configurations are often employed to ensure better security, compliance, and network control when using WinRM for remote management.

+To enhance the security of WinRM communications, it is recommended to consider switching to HTTPS (encrypted communication) and restrict listener access to specific trusted IP addresses or subnets.
+This can be achieved by modifying the listener settings and firewall rules to align with the organization's security policies and requirements.
+Additionally, using SSL certificates for encryption can further protect sensitive data during transmission.

 ## 2. Windows To Windows Remote Connection